House passes debt ceiling deal and sends it to the Senate

 "Tonight, the House took a critical step forward to prevent a first-ever default and protect our country's hard-earned and historic economic recovery," Mr. Biden said in a statement.
 "This budget agreement is a bipartisan compromise.
 Neither side got everything it wanted.
 That's the responsibility of governing.
 I want to thank Speaker McCarthy and his team for negotiating in good faith, as well as Leader Jeffries for his leadership."

+In a press conference after the vote, McCarthy thanked Republican negotiators and the Republican conference for reaching this moment.

+"I've been thinking about this day before my vote for speaker because I knew the debt ceiling was coming," McCarthy told reporters.
+"I wanted to make history.
+I wanted to do something no other Congress has done, that we would literally turn the ship and for the first time in quite some time, we'd spend less than we spent the year before.
+Tonight, we all made history."

-Ahead of the vote, Republican and Democratic members urged the bill's passage, while recognizing they didn't get everything they wanted.
+Earlier Wednesday, a rule to move the bill forward briefly appeared in danger of failing, with nearly 30 Republicans voting against it.
+More than 50 Democrats ended up supporting the rule, clearing the way for a vote on final passage later in the evening.
+Ahead of the final vote, Republican and Democratic members urged the bill's passage, while recognizing they didn't get everything they wanted.

 "Mr. Speaker, the Rolling Stones said, you can't always get what you want, you get what you need.
 And we need to avert a default that would stop checks to seniors, benefits for our veterans, hurt the U.S. dollar and Americans' retirement savings," Republican Rep. Nicole Malliotakis of New York summarized on the House floor ahead of the vote.